oKermorgant/map_simulator/README.md

 ## Spawning an obstacle

 The `spawn` node will spawn anything at the requested pose / size.
 If no `robot_description` topic is found, `cmd_vel` and `scan` topics will not be initialized but the spawned entity will be detected in the laser scans of other robots.

+## Examples

+See the `example` folder to see how to:
+- spawn R2D2 with default laser props
+- spawn Turtlebot3 with Gazebo-specified laser props
+- run RViz to display robots, laserscans and the map